-Grant revenue is recognized as earned based on the terms of the grant agreement.
-Grants received for special projects are recognized as revenue in the period the related expenditure is incurred.
-Other revenue is recognized as earned when receivable.
+Grant revenue is recognized as earned based on the terms of the grant agreement and the specified time period covered.
+Grants received for special projects are recognized as revenue in the period the related expenditures are incurred.
+Donations, fundraising, and interest are recognized when received.
+Revenue from rent is recorded when receivable.